 Updated 5/27/16 Please Note: The deadline for the Student Health Insurance Waiver has been extended to July 31st.

 Brown University believes that it is important that students have access to comprehensive medical care while enrolled at Brown.
-Therefore, full time students newly enrolled for the Spring semester are automatically enrolled in the University's Student Health Insurance Plan (SHIP) for coverage effective August 15, 2015 to 12:01 am August 15, 2016.
+Therefore, full time students newly enrolled for the Spring semester are automatically enrolled in the University's Student Health Insurance Plan (SHIP) for coverage effective January 15, 2015 to 12:01 am August 15, 2016.
 Part time students may elect to be insured by contacting the Insurance Office prior to August 15th.
 The coverage effective dates for first year medical students is from August 1, 2016 to 12:01 am August 15, 2017, at an premium of $3,680.